json-api/json-api/implementations/index.md

 ### <a href="#client-libraries-perl" id="client-libraries-perl" class="headerlink"></a> Perl

 * [PONAPI::Client](https://metacpan.org/pod/PONAPI::Client) is a simple/extensible JSON API v1.0 client.

+### <a href="#client-libraries-java" id="client-libraries-java" class="headerlink"></a> Java

+* [jsonapi-converter](https://github.com/jasminb/jsonapi-converter) is a Java JSON API v1.0 client.
+Besides providing means for serialisation/deserialisation, client comes with Retrofit plugin.
+* [Morpheus](https://github.com/xamoom/Morpheus) library for deserializing your resources with automatic mapping for relationships.

+### <a href="#client-libraries-net" id="client-libraries-net" class="headerlink"></a> .NET

+* [Hypermedia.JsonApi.Client](https://github.com/cosullivan/Hypermedia/) is a set of extension methods to the HttpClient which allow for reading and writing of JSON API documents.

 ## <a href="#server-libraries" id="server-libraries" class="headerlink"></a> Server libraries